chris-bailey/spring-microservices-bookstore-demo/README.md

 - **URL:** `http://localhost:9411/zipkin/`

 ### Prometheus and Grafana

-The application is setup so that you can access Prometheus and Grafana when running the dockerized version of the application.
+The application is set up so that you can access Prometheus and Grafana when running the dockerized version of the application.

 #### Prometheus